Best Thermal Carafe Coffee Maker Reviews 2020

 - Removable water reservoir

-- Carafe doesn’t keep coffee warm for very long
+- Carafe doesn’t keep coffee your warm for very long

 - Water reservoir leaks a little when removing it for refilling